ecocitycore/hugo-parsa-forestry/content/biodigester-popularity-on-the-rise-with-simple-bladder-systems.md

 type = "post"

 +++
-New cost saving designs that provide for simple setup and operation have become commonplace.
+With the adoption of new fittings and seal New cost saving designs provide for simple setup and operation have become commonplace.

-The associated image
+The community making use of the pictured Biodigester are Bedoin (traditionally nomadic herders) in Negrev, Israel.